 Whatcom Dairy Speaker Series

-The Whatcom Conservation District, Washington State University Extension, and the Washington Dairy Federation have partnered to bring Whatcom dairy farmers an informational Dairy Speaker Series.
+The Whatcom Conservation District, Washington State University Extension, Washington Dairy Federation and the Dairy Farmers of Washington have partnered to bring Whatcom dairy farmers an informational Dairy Speaker Series.
 This free monthly meeting brings in university and industry experts to talk about production, management, and other topics of interest.

 Whatcom Dairy Speaker Series